Military dictatorship: Policy development and implementation

 Military dictatorships may rule directly, implementing a specific ideology and vision, or they may rule as arbitrators that see themselves as protectors of the nation and the government.
 These arbitrator dictatorships tend only to last until civilian government can be restored, while direct rulers seek to consolidate their own power and reject civilian rule as inferior.
 Policies of a military dictatorship are made through decree from military leadership and enforced by the military in its entirety, sometimes without warning or advance notice.
-The motivations of the military are often different than that of other rulers in dictatorships.
-Members of the military are typically concerned with the preservation of the military rather than seeking power for its own sake.
-As such, internal divisions in the military are often seen as a greater threat than external forces.
-Though approximately half of dictatorships hold unfair elections to consolidate power, military dictatorships are less likely to do so, with less than one quarter of military dictatorships holding elections.
+As members of the military are typically concerned with the preservation of the military, internal divisions are often seen as a greater threat than external forces.

 Policy goals in a military dictatorship are rarely organized, preventing a regime from implementing policies and programs with a clear objective.
-Policy choices often differ from those of other dictatorships, particularly in areas of war and political opposition.
+Policy preferences of military dictatorships primarily diverge from other forms of dictatorship in their approach to war and political opposition.
 Military regimes are generally independent from special interests and have no allegiance to any particular social class, as the military is its own institution with competing interests among its members.
 Military dictators have no unifying ideology, and they may enforce left-wing politics or right-wing politics.
+Though approximately half of dictatorships hold unfair elections to consolidate power, military dictatorships are less likely to do so, with less than one quarter of military dictatorships holding elections.

+Military training emphasizes unity and cohesiveness, and these ideas are reinforced by coordinated action through training and military operations.
+Factionalism is subject to increase when militaries are not actively engaged in these behaviors and do not have a clear objective.
+Factions that form among elites within military dictatorships are less likely to have an ideological basis, as military officers are more likely to be aligned in policy preferences and to prioritize military unity, allowing for more efficient implementation of policy.
+Factionalism affects most military dictatorships, particularly if the regime fails to perform adequately in the eyes of its elites.